- Top

 Furthermore, with regard to any competing transactions and conflict-of-interest transactions between the Company and any Directors, the Company makes it a rule for the Directors to obtain approval of the Board of Directors in accordance with laws and regulations and the Board of Directors Regulations and to report material facts if the Directors carry out such transactions.

-Although the Company owns the listed subsidiary, Seven Bank, Ltd., from the standpoint of respecting the independence of Seven Bank, Ltd., we value the management decisions of the said listed subsidiary, and respect the independent and autonomous deliberation and determination of its business strategies, personnel policies, capital policies, etc., as it engages in its operating activities.
+From the standpoint of respecting the independence of its listed subsidiaries, the Company values the management decisions of said company, and respects the independent and autonomous deliberation and determination of its business strategies, personnel policies, and capital policies, as it engages in its operating activities.

 Seven Bank, Ltd. has established a Nomination and Compensation Committee chaired by an Independent Outside Director, as an advisory organization to the Board of Directors, in order to deliberate matters regarding the nomination of candidates for Director and Executive Officer, thereby ensuring the independence of the election of the management team of the said subsidiary from the Company.
 Furthermore, the said subsidiary has assigned Independent Outside Directors and Independent Outside Audit & Supervisory Board Members to conduct monitoring to prevent the occurrence of any conflicts of interest between the Company and shareholders other than the Company.